 The M.A. is conferred by the Senate of the University of St. Michael's College under the authority of statutes and regulations of the province of Ontario.
+It is not conferred conjointly with the University of Toronto.

 2 Rationale of the M.A. program